 W.L.
 Gore & Associates, meanwhile, continued to grow its product line, with Bill, Robert, and others on their team creating more and more products and finding ever more innovative uses for the firm’s inventions.
 The company launched its Windstopper fabric in 1991, a windproof, breathable fabric that is similar to Gore-Tex but is not waterproof.
 In 1992, the firm launched Glide brand dental floss, and in 1997, it began selling its Elixir guitar strings.
 The company built up four divisions – fabrics, medical, industrial, and electronic products – and continues to open itself to new possibilities, such as fuel cells.
 Still based in Newark, Delaware, Gore operates in 45 locations worldwide and has annual revenues in excess of $1.5 billion.

 Robert served as president of W.L.
-Gore & Associates from 1976 to 2000 and continues to serve as chairman of the company’s board of directors.
+Gore & Associates from 1976 to 2000 and continued to serve as chairman of the company’s board of directors for many years after that.
 His father Bill died in 1986.
 Both were honored with numerous awards and distinctions over the course of their careers.
 Robert was awarded the 2003 Winthrop-Sears Medal and the 2005 Perkin Medal.
 He was inducted into the National Inventors Hall of Fame in 2006.